swiftlang/swift-evolution/proposals/0258-property-wrappers.md

     var someInt: Int { /* access via $someInt.value */ }
     ```

+  When there are multiple, composed property wrappers, only the first  (outermost) wrapper may have initializer arguments.

 3. Implicitly, when no initializer is provided and the property wrapper type provides no-parameter initializer (`init()`).
 In such cases, the wrapper type's `init()` will be invoked to initialize the stored property.

    ```swift